rmodrak/mtuq/docs/install/graphics.rst

 Frontends versus backends
 -------------------------

-Under the hood, MTUQ plotting functions are separated into `frontends <https://mtuqorg.github.io/mtuq/library/index.html#data-visualization>`_, which users call directly, and backends, which isolate calls to graphics libraries.
+Under the hood, MTUQ plotting functions are separated into `frontends <https://mtuqorg.github.io/mtuq/library/index.html#data-visualization>`_, which users can invoke directly, and backends, which isolate calls to graphics libraries.

 In addition to helping with planned transitions over time from one graphics library to another, this design also allows for a high degree of `user customization <https://mtuqorg.github.io/mtuq/user_guide/06/customizing_figures.html>`_.

-By default, MTUQ currently uses matplotlib backends, which in terms of function syntax, are interchangeable with earlier GMT and PyGMT backends.
+By default, MTUQ currently uses matplotlib backends (in terms of input argument syntax, these newer maplotlib backends are interchangeable with earlier GMT and PyGMT backends).

 GMT and PyGMT backends
 ----------------------

-To use GMT or PyGMT backends, it is necessary to first install PyGMT as follows:
+To use GMT or PyGMT backends, it is first necessary to install PyGMT as follows:

 .. code::